 We are Leslie Kuo and Sara Bouchard, two artists who live in Berlin and New York, respectively.
-In this project, we take a closer look at plants in our two cities, from fledgling trees in vacant lots to potted plants on windowsills, from planned parks to guerilla gardens.
+In 2008, we began working together as Urban Plant Research to take a closer look at plants in our two cities, from fledgling trees in vacant lots to potted plants on windowsills, from planned parks to guerilla gardens.

 What relationship does each plant have to its man-made environment?
 Does it struggle to survive or live in symbiosis with people?
 Was it planted or did it take root on its own?
 And how do we humans relate to our green neighbors?